- Rollin & Feuardent

 - Company, variously known, founded by Claude Camille Rollin (1813-1883), a French dealer in coins, gems and antiquities, and originally active only in Paris.
 At one point their address was 12 rue Vivienne.

-After the death of Rollin (Paris, 1883), the firm continued under the leadership of Feuardent and operated under the name of Feuardent Frères at 4 rue de Louvois, Paris, IV, until about 1953.
+After the death of Rollin (Paris, 1883), the firm continued under the leadership of Feuardent and operated under the name of Feuardent Frères at 4 rue de Louvois, Paris, IV.
+The London office was then managed by Francis A Whelan in (at least) 1886-92.
+In these years it called itself 'Dealers of Coins, Medals, Gems, Antiquities and Numismatic Books'.

 - 'Who Was Who in Egyptology', Dawson and Uphill, Ed.
 Bierbrier 1995, EES, London.